JamieBort/Learning-Directory/Git/licensing/README.md

-# licensing/
+# Licensing

 ## Purpose

-To house info on Git repo licenses.
+This directory houses information about Git repo licenses.

 ## Directories and Files